Bulk and spectroscopic nuclear properties within an ab initio renormalized random-phase approximation framework

 As shown in Fig. \ref{fig1}, the ground-state energies as well as the charge radii become insensitive to the HO frequency only in a space encompassing an increasing number of major shells as we move from light to heavy nuclei.
 An overall fair agreement between computed and empirical values is attained.
 For nuclei up to $^{90}$Zr the employed model space is large enough to yield stable results, being their dependence on the HO frequency $\hbar \omega$ very weak.
 Thus, the numerical results are presented for a single choice $\hbar \omega = 12$ MeV.

 \onecolumngrid\

 \twocolumngrid\

 The systematics presented in Fig.~\ref{fig2} prove that HF underestimates severely the binding energy of all studied nuclei.
+Second-order perturbation theory (PT) refines the calculated energies, significantly reducing discrepancies with the experimental values.
 On the other hand, a strong over-binding is obtained once we add the contribution from the RPA ground-state correlations.
 The quenching action of the RRPA restores the consistency with the empirical values.

-The close agreement of the RRPA energies with the corresponding quantities obtained in HF + second-order perturbation theory (PT) is noteworthy.
+A more detailed analysis (Table \ref{tab:BE}) shows that RRPA reproduces the binding energies with an overall accuracy comparable to the one achieved within the CC and IMSRG approaches.

-RPA tends to overestimate also the nuclear radii (Fig.~\ref{fig2}).
-RPA restores the agreement between theoretical and empirical quantities.
+RRPA restores also the agreement between theoretical and empirical radii overestimated in RPA (Fig.~\ref{fig2}).

-Next, we discuss the effect of renormalisation on selected excited states.
+Next, we discuss the effect of the renormalization on selected excited states.
 In RPA, few levels of the $^{16}$O and $^{90}$Zr spectra are strongly pushed down toward the ground state (Fig. \ref{fig4}).
-This is a general feature occurring in all nuclei investigated.
+This is a general feature of all investigated nuclei.
 In some of them, like $^{40}$Ca, the lowest level collapses and the energy becomes imaginary.
 These instabilities are removed within the RRPA and the consistency with the experiments is restored.

+As shown in Table \ref{tab:levs}, the low lying levels, obtained using the same potential and model space, are reproduced with comparable accuracy in RRPA and CC \cite{Jiang20}.

+The RRPA monopole energy centroids are also comparable to the corresponding quantities obtained within recent LIT IMSRG/CC approaches \cite{Bona25}.

 Further insight can be obtained from the transition probabilities.
-The ground-state correlations, accounted for in RRPA, do not produce any significant further fragmentation of the strength with respect to RPA.
+The ground-state correlations, accounted for in RRPA. do not further produce any significant fragmentation of the strength with respect to RPA.
 On the other hand, because of the energy downshift and damping of the main E1 peak they cause, the energy-weighted sum rule, preserved in RPA, is sensibly underestimated (Fig. \ref{fig6}).
 This impact is to be attributed to the depletion of few single particle (hole) states since the majority of the states involved in the transitions, being far from the Fermi surface, are empty (full) (Fig.\ref{fig7}).